EA Sports College Football: NCAA Football 2003

-NCAA Football 2003, released for the PlayStation 2, Nintendo GameCube, and Xbox, featured University of Oregon quarterback Joey Harrington on the cover.
+NCAA Football 2003, released for the PlayStation 2, GameCube, and Xbox, featured University of Oregon quarterback Joey Harrington on the cover.

 New features in this version included over 200 licensed fight songs, 3D cheerleaders and 144 different schools.

 Dynasty mode was enhanced with the ability to redshirt a player and schedule non-conference games before each season.
 Trophies and awards, modeled after real-life college football awards, was another feature new to this version.
 Players could win trophies by playing games and could add them to a personal collection which is shown off in a trophy room.
 These awards include the Heisman, Coach of the Year and Bowl-specific trophies.
 The game featured 23 different rivalry trophies that were created to represent their real-life counterparts.

 Create-A-School mode returned in this edition of the game after being absent from the previous year.

 The game also featured a customizable interface for the first time.
 Player could choose their favorite teams and the game interface would be based around the team's fight song, mascot, logos and school colors.

 NCAA Football 2004

-NCAA Football 2004, released for the PlayStation 2, Nintendo GameCube, and Xbox, featured University of Southern California quarterback and Heisman Trophy winner Carson Palmer on the cover.
+NCAA Football 2004, released for the PlayStation 2, GameCube, and Xbox, featured University of Southern California quarterback and Heisman Trophy winner Carson Palmer on the cover.

 This edition featured the return of gameplay modes seen in previous versions such as Dynasty Mode.

 The College Classics mode was introduced in this version and allowed players to replay classic games in college football history.
 New tackling animations and more realistic zone defenses were also included.

 NCAA Football 2005

-NCAA Football 2005, the last game in the series to have the full year on the cover and released for the PlayStation 2, Nintendo GameCube, and Xbox, featured University of Pittsburgh wide receiver Larry Fitzgerald on the cover.
+NCAA Football 2005, the last game in the series to have the full year on the cover and released for the PlayStation 2, GameCube, and Xbox, featured University of Pittsburgh wide receiver Larry Fitzgerald on the cover.

 This version introduced more fan interaction in the game.
 The home team's defense can incite the crowd to make noise, making it difficult for the offense to hear the quarterback's audibles.
 This feature, dubbed "home field advantage", allowed stadium influence and energy to swing a game's momentum if strong enough.
 The game ranked the "Top 25 Toughest Places to Play", which included famous stadiums such as Florida's "Swamp" and LSU's "Death Valley", where this feature would be felt more strongly.

 The new "Match-Up Stick" feature allowed players to match up more experienced and skilled players on younger, less-talented ones to exploit matchup problems.

 All Division I-A schools were included in the game along with more than 70 I-AA schools.
 Signature fan celebrations, such as the "Gator Chomp" and "Texas Hook 'Em Horns" were included.